-There are four matters scheduled for a vote:
+There are three matters scheduled for a vote:

-- Proposal 1: Election of two Class III directors, each to serve until our annual meeting of stockholders in 2023; and - Proposal 2: Ratification of the selection by the audit committee of our board of directors of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020. - Proposal 3: Approval, on an advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement - Proposal 4: Advisory indication of the preferred frequency of stockholder advisory votes on the compensation of our named executive officers.
+- Proposal 1: Election of two Class I directors, each to serve until our annual meeting of stockholders in 2024; and - Proposal 2: Ratification of the selection by the audit committee of our board of directors of Ernst and Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021. - Proposal 3: Approval, on an advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement.